Hokkaido Storm Chaser Logistics

 Mailing your luggage

-If you're planning on spending a couple days in Tokyo before the trip, you can mail your big, clunky ski bag directly to the La Vista Hills hotel in Furano for only about $20.
+If you're planning on spending a couple days in Tokyo before the trip, you can mail your big, clunky ski bag directly to the La Vista Hills hotel in Furano for only about $30.
 If you're spending an extra couple days in Japan after the trip, you can mail your ski bag directly from our hotel in Otaru or CTS airport to Tokyo's NRT or HND airports.
-It only takes 48 hours from the time you mail your bag until the time it's delivered.
+While it only takes 48 hours for your bag to be sent from the airport to the first hotel, 72 hours are required for mailing your bag the opposite way (from the last hotel to the airport).

 Two airlines offer special low-cost deals out of Tokyo's HND airport for foreign tourists (an airline version of the Japan Rail Pass).
 Air-Do offers flight deals from ¥8,800 and ANA offers tourist deals of ¥10,800.
 In order to take advantage of these deals you must be visiting Japan on a tourist visa.